seokjoon27/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

 * 3a1.
-Tutorhub shows an error message.
+System shows an error message.

   Use case resumes at step 2.